Should You Pay off Your Student Loan Early?

 Considerations & Drawbacks of Overpaying

+Less than a quarter of graduates are predicted to pay off their Plan 2 loans (and they will be the highest earners).
 Even if you are earning a high salary early on in your career, your circumstances may change; and if your income drops, part of your student debt could be wiped after the 30-year payback period.
-So clearing your debt early means you could end up paying more than you needed to!
+So, if you make early voluntary repayments, you could end up paying more than you needed to!

 Compare costs of other borrowing